Our History

 Our Mission

-To give all children of Chicago - with a focus on underserved communities - the opportunity to learn, play and compete in chess at no cost.
+We give all children of Chicago—with a focus on low-income communities—the opportunity to learn, play, and compete in chess at no cost.

 Our Vision

-Chess can fundamentally change the lives of children and families and contribute to the betterment of our community.
+To positively change the lives of Chicago youth and contribute to the betterment of our community with the transformational power of chess.

 Our Values